PavelKhripkov/proof_of_work/README.md

 ```
 The client makes requests to the server with different settings.
 First client properly finishes the required job and sends results to the server,
 getting some wise quotes as a reward.
-Then settings is changed, and we'll get
+Then settings are changed, and we get
 error responses with different codes from the server.
 And finally we won't give
 the client enough time to finish the job, and the timeout error will be the only
-we can get in that case.
+thing we can get in that case.

-Type the following to remove stopped client container from the system:
+Type the following to remove client container from the system:
 ```sh
 make client-down
 ```

 ### Run tests
-There are tests and linters runner in the Makefile.
+There are tests and linters runner in the [Makefile](Makefile).
 First prepare the tools and then run both of them with a single command:
 ```sh
 make init